WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 If the node is on the same computer, then it is connected automatically by default.
 You can also specify the local IP or tor hidden service of your remote full node.

-The Wasabi client does never download a block from the Wasabi backend server.
+The Wasabi client never downloads a block from the Wasabi backend server.
 :::

 :::details